California Highway Patrol: George Gwaltney

-George Gwaltney, a former officer from Barstow, was convicted on May 10, 1984, in federal court for the on‑duty rape and murder of 23-year-old Robin Bishop on January 11, 1982.
-He had reported finding a dead body off a deserted stretch of interstate 15 the same day he murdered her with his service weapon.
+George Michael Gwaltney, a former officer from Barstow, was convicted on May 10, 1984, in federal court for the on-duty rape and murder of 23-year-old Robin Bishop on January 11, 1982.
+He had reported finding a dead body off a deserted stretch of Interstate 15 the same day he murdered her with his service weapon.
 Gwaltney was tried twice for this murder at the San Bernardino County Court House.
 The first trial ended with the jury deadlocked 8–4 and the second 7–5.
-The district attorney attempted to try Gwaltney a third time, but a Superior court judge dismissed the murder charge.
-Since Gwaltney was allowed to go free for the first two state trials, the FBI took over the case.
-The FBI was able to piece together the events leading up to the murder and the on-duty rape of Robin Bishop and interrogating Gwaltney's alibi, Preston Olson and his mother.
-There was more forensic evidence that the FBI succeeded in getting to build their case against Gwaltney; soon his story started to fall apart.
-After the six-month investigation by the FBI, George Michael Gwaltney was arrested in Barstow and tried at the US District Court in Los Angeles.
+The district attorney attempted to try Gwaltney a third time, but a Superior Court judge dismissed the murder charge.

+Since Gwaltney was not convicted in the first two state trials, the FBI took over the case.
+The FBI was able to piece together the events leading up to the on-duty rape and murder of Robin Bishop and interrogating Gwaltney's alibi, Preston Olson and his mother.
+There was more forensic evidence that the FBI succeeded in getting to build their case against Gwaltney: soon his story started to fall apart.
+After the six-month investigation by the FBI, Gwaltney was arrested in Barstow and tried at the US District Court in Los Angeles.

 He was represented by a public defender who chose not to have Gwaltney testify as he had done in the previous two state trials.
 He was found guilty of the murder, rape and the deprivation of Robin Bishop's civil rights while on duty.
 He was the first California Highway Patrol officer to be charged with the indictment of violating the civil rights of Robin Bishop as well as being the first CHP officer known to commit a murder while on duty.
-Following the conviction, Gwaltney was subsequently sentenced to 90 years in prison, being eligible for parole after serving at least 30 years.
-Gwaltney died in federal custody from a heart attack in 1997.
+Following the convictions, Gwaltney was sentenced to 90 years in prison, with eligiblity for parole after 30 years: he died in federal custody in 1997 of a heart attack.

 Craig Peyer

-Craig Peyer, a former officer from Poway, is serving a forty-year prison sentence for the on-duty strangulation and murder of 20-year-old Cara Knott on December 27, 1986.
+Craig Peyer, a former officer from Poway, is serving a twenty-five year to life prison sentence for the on-duty strangulation and murder of 20-year-old Cara Knott on December 27, 1986.
 After she was killed, Knott's body was discarded over an abandoned highway bridge.
 Peyer was convicted of first-degree murder in 1988.
 Though he has maintained innocence ever since, Peyer has been denied parole consistently.
 In 2004, the parole board offered Peyer the chance to prove his alleged innocence by providing a DNA sample to compare against a drop of blood found on Cara's shoe, using modern DNA profiling.
-Peyer declined to provide a sample, nor explain why he declined to do so.
+Peyer declined to provide a sample, nor explained why he declined to do so.